 The Board elects from its ranks a chairperson to preside at all meetings of the Board.
-Mr. C. Mull was appointed Chair of the Board on June 11, 2019 and continued to act in such capacity throughout fiscal 2021.
+Mr. C. Mull was appointed Chair of the Board on June 11, 2019 and continued to act in such capacity throughout fiscal 2022.
 The Chair provides leadership to directors in discharging their mandate as set out in the Charter of the Board, including, by: (a) promoting a thorough understanding by the directors and management of the duties and responsibilities of the directors and the distinctions between the role of the directors and the role of management; (b) promoting cohesiveness among the directors; and (c) ensuring processes are in place to monitor legislation and best practices relating to the responsibilities of the Board, and reviewing the effectiveness of the Board, its committees and individual directors on a regular basis.

-The following table sets forth the number of Board and committee meetings held and attendance by directors for the financial year ended December 31, 2021:
+The following table sets forth the number of Board and committee meetings held and attendance by directors for the financial year ended December 31, 2022:

-Attendance of Directors (in person or by telephone)
+Attendance of Directors

+(in person or by telephone)

 Director Board Meetings Attended Audit Committee Meetings Attended Nominating and Governance Committee Meetings Attended Compensation Committee Meetings Attended

-Dr. John Mull 5 of 6 N/A N/A N/A
+Dr. John Mull (1) 3 of 6 N/A N/A N/A

-Harold Wolkin 6 of 6 4 of 4 N/A 1 of 1
+Harold Wolkin 6 of 6 4 of 4 1 of 1 2 of 2

-Christian Godin 6 of 6 4 of 4 N/A 1 of 1
+Christian Godin 6 of 6 4 of 4 1 of 1 2 of 2

-Arthur M. Deboeck 4 of 6 N/A N/A N/A
+Arthur M. Deboeck 6 of 6 N/A 1 of 1 N/A

-Craig Mull (3) 6 of 6 N/A N/A 1 of 1
+Craig Mull 6 of 6 N/A 1 of 1 2 of 2

-Cathy Steiner 6 of 6 4 of 4 N/A N/a
+Cathy Steiner 6 of 6 4 of 4 1 of 1 N/A